votth/code_journey/Topics/scripting/note_basicScripting.md

 AuthPass={passwd}
 UseSTARTLS=yes
 ```

-- from your script
+From your script
 ``` bash
 #! /bin/bash
 ssmtp {emailAddress}@gmail.com
 ```

-- within the terminal
+Within the terminal
 ```
 To: email
 From: email